Learn everything there is to know about the legality of web scraping, including a few precedent legal cases.

 Web scraping does not violate the Computer Fraud and Abuse Act (CFAA).

-It is important to respect the terms of use and policies of websites, as well as all applicable laws and regulations, when performing web scraping.
+It is important that you respect the terms of use and policies of websites, as well as all applicable laws and regulations, when performing web scraping.

 Now that you know web scraping is legal, you’re probably wondering how to get started.